Adaptive Discretization against an Adversary: Lipschitz bandits, Dynamic Pricing, and Auction Tuning: Introduction

 {All these developments concern the \emph{stochastic} version, in which the rewards of each action are drawn from the same, albeit unknown, distribution in each round.
 A more general version allows the rewards to be adversarially chosen.
 Known as \emph{adversarial bandits}, this version is also widely studied in the literature \citep[starting from ][]{bandits-exp3}, and tends to be much more challending.
 The adversarial version of Lipschitz bandits is not understood beyond uniform discretization.}

-We tackle adversarial Lipschitz bandits, touching upon both themes mentioned above{: adaptive discretization and relaxing Lipschitzness.
+We tackle adversarial Lipschitz bandits.
 We provide the first algorithm for adaptive discretization for the adversarial case, and derive instance-dependent regret bounds. \footnote{That is, regret bounds which depend on the properties of the problem instance that are not known initially.} Our regret bounds are optimal in the worst case, and improve dramatically when the near-optimal arms comprise a small region of the action space.
-In particular, we recover the instance-dependent regret bound for the stochastic version of the problem \citep{LipschitzMAB-stoc08,LipschitzMAB-JACM, xbandits-nips08-conf,xbandits-nips08}. {Regarding the second theme,} we find that our analysis does not require the full power of Lipschitz-continuity.
-In particular, the application to dynamic pricing works without additional Lipschitz assumptions.
+In particular, we recover the instance-dependent regret bound for the stochastic version of the problem \citep{LipschitzMAB-stoc08,LipschitzMAB-JACM, xbandits-nips08-conf,xbandits-nips08}.

+Further, we consider \emph{dynamic pricing}, a well-studied bandit problem in which a seller repeatedly adjusts prices for some product(s), and the problem of adjusting a reserve price in a truthful auction.
+While these problems do not inherently satisfy Lipschitz-continuity, we show that our algorithm and analysis carry over without additional Lipschitz assumptions (touching upon the second theme mentioned above).
+Like in Lipschitz bandits, prior work on the adversarial version of these problems was limited to uniform discretization.

 \xhdr{Problem Statement: Adversarial Lipschitz Bandits.} We are given a set $\arms$ of actions (a.k.a. \emph{arms}), the time horizon $T$, and a metric space $(\arms,\dist)$, also called the \emph{action space}.
 The adversary chooses randomized reward functions $g_1 \LDOTS g_T:\arms \to [0,1]$.
 In each round $t$, the algorithm chooses an arm $x_t\in\arms$ and observes reward $g_t(x_t)\in [0,1]$ and nothing else.
 We focus on the \emph{oblivious adversary}: all reward functions are chosen before round $1$.
 The adversary is restricted in that the expected rewards $\E[g_t(\cdot)]$ satisfy the Lipschitz condition: \footnote{The expectation in \eqref{eq:Lip} is over the randomness in the reward functions.
 While adversarial bandits are often defined with deterministic reward functions, it is also common to allow randomness therein, \eg to include stochastic bandits as a special case.
 The said randomness is essential to include \emph{stochastic} Lipschitz bandits as a special case.
 Indeed, for stochastic rewards, \eqref{eq:Lip} specializes to the Lipschitz condition from prior work on stochastic Lipschitz bandits.
 A stronger Lipschitz condition $g_t(x) - g_t(y) \leq \dist(x,y)$ is unreasonable for many applications; \eg if the rewards correspond to user's clicks or other discrete signals, we can only assume Lipschitzness ``on average".}